wyderkat/css-on-diet/README.md

       bac ocean(F1)
     }

-Macros are dynamic defines.
-Easy to use.
-Almost like programming.
+Mixins are defines with arguments.
+Easy to use but powerful syntax.

 Installation from TGZ file